sgerhardt/TakeStock/README.md

 It gets 52 week highs and lows from http://www.barchart.com/.

-It gets peg ratios from http://finance.yahoo.com.
+It gets pe and peg ratios from http://finance.yahoo.com.

 It gets RSIs and earnings dates from http://www.nasdaq.com/.